ajleeson/research_blog/_posts/2023-07-24-goodbye-bug.md

 <p style="text-align:center;"><video src="https://user-images.githubusercontent.com/15829099/223488900-46fa150b-5062-4a88-90a7-e9e4489c6521.mp4" controls="controls" style="max-width: 800px;"></video><br>Fig. 6 Hourly movie of the hydrodynamic difference between the "with WWTP" and "no WWTP" run in Main Basin over the month of February.</p><br>

-### Demonstrating strange velocities in idealized domain
+### Apr 2023: Demonstrating strange velocities in idealized domain

 After recognizing that all WWTPs behave strangely, we tried to isolate the issue to a single vertical source in a simple domain.
 John Wilkin kindly shared a flat-shelf, double-periodic domain which became the basis for idealized experiments.